pyDataVis/ThermAP/README.md

 # ThermAP

 **ThermAP** – standing for "Applied Predictive Thermodynamics" – is a predictive thermodynamic calculation program developed by Christophe Drouet at CIRIMAT-CNRS Toulouse, France.
 Its translation into a Python application was done by Pierre Alphonse.
-ThermAP aims at estimating the standard entropy S°, formation enthalpy &Delta H_f° and Gibbs free energy &Delta G_f° of families of complex oxides (from the elements taken in their standard state, typically at 298K/1bar).
+ThermAP aims at estimating the standard entropy, formation enthalpy and Gibbs free energy of families of complex oxides (from the elements taken in their standard state, typically at 298K/1bar).

 *ThermAP* is written in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) and use [PyQt](https://riverbankcomputing.com/software/pyqt/) as graphic user interface (GUI).